Open-MBEE/EMS-Repo/README.md

 To clean all data and artifacts

     mvn clean -Ppurge

+To execute JUnit tests and attach a debugger

+    mvn -Dmaven.surefire.debug -Dmaven.test.skip=false test

+    Set a breakpoint in a test.
+    Run a Remote Java Application configuration with localhost for Host and 5005 for Port.
+    Follow DemoComponentTest.java and its entry in service-content.xml

 Go to [http://localhost:8080/view-repo/](http://localhost:8080/view-repo/) for the alfresco explorer interface (it'll take a while to startup)